JasonMorta/CustomSnippet-Extension/README.md

 # Snips v0.1.3-alpha
-Quicly save text for later use.
+Quickly save text for later use.

 ## Features / usage
 - Edit, delete, copy and move any snippet.